AY2425S2-CS2103T-T14-3/tp/docs/DeveloperGuide.md

   Use case ends.

-* 3a.
-The given index is invalid.
+* 2b.
+The student does not exist in the list.

     * 3a1.
 AddressBook shows an error message.

-      Use case resumes at step 2.
+      Use case ends.

 *{More to be added}*